hannibalisfun/impundulu-PoD/README.md

 **Branch B — The Ishologu Rite:** Sever the Bomkazi dependency.
 Character gains stress reduction (-50%) and scheme success (+10%), at the cost of faith opinion (-10).

 The choice is permanent, globally locks the decision, and notifies all vampire players.

 ---

-### Mini-Objective: Guardian of the Passage

-Triggers when a Bomkazi courtier dies in the player's court, allowing the Impundulu to perform funeral rites using their necromantic knowledge.

-- Requires Necromancy level 2+
-- Two response options offering stress relief and piety
-- Completing the rite initiates the next Bomkazi cultivation cycle

----